YU-java-211/Year-Up-Winter-2021-Final-Project-Snake-Mod/README.md

-## Music/Sound Mod
+# Music/Sound Mod
-* Used to create any now sound objects 🔈
+* Used to create any new sound objects 🔈

 * To use you must create a String   variable  with a unique name and store sound/music file path here